HL7/fhir-gender-harmony/input/pagecontent/model.md

 #### Pronouns
 - Update of Pronoun binding strength to Example.
    -  The binding strength to the Pronoun value set was originally extensible.
-In reviewers agreed that this needed to be loosened to example across products to allow for greater flexibility in establishing a base set of jurisdiction appropriate pronouns.
+Reviewers agreed that this needed to be loosened to example across products to allow for greater flexibility in establishing a base set of jurisdiction appropriate pronouns.

 ### Person